-This module introduces students to the principles of macroeconomics.
-Macroeconomics examines the economy as a whole and explains how economic events affect many households, firms and government simultaneously.
+This module covers the basic principles of macroeconomics.
+It examines the economy as a whole and explains how economic events households, firms and government.

-Demonstrate a basic knowledge and comprehension of macroeconomic theory and concepts such as circular flow, economic growth, inflation, unemployment, open-economy macroeconomics etc.
+Demonstrate a basic knowledge and comprehension of macroeconomic theory and concepts such as circular flow, economic growth, inflation, unemployment, and open-economy macroeconomics.

 Calculate and discuss data such as national income, inflation and unemployment that economists and policymakers use to measure the performance of the overall economy